Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Discussions

-when we assume $ x_2 = y_2 =0 $.
-So, by using the geodesic deviation equations, we arrive at the results identical to those derived from the geodesic equations.
-This is so because the pp-wave line element describes a flat spacetime over which the curvature perturbations travel.
+So, by using the geodesic deviation equations, we arrive at the results identical to those derived from the geodesic equations, thereby validating our results.
+This is expected because the pp-wave line element describes a flat spacetime over which the curvature perturbations travel.
 If the background spacetime itself has non-zero curvature, it will contribute, in addition to the wave, to the total deviation.
 In such case, one has to consider Fermi normal coordinates and obtain the geodesic deviation in tetrad basis, which can be split into the background and the wave parts \cite{IC3}.
 The total deviation is found to yield qualitatively similar results on memory to those determined from the geodesics.